aAbstract/some-math/README.md

-# Probability Theory and Statistical Inference
+# Some Math Tools

-Quick prototypes and simulations to verify concepts and behaviors of random variables, probability distributions, and simple statistical models.
+Quick prototypes and simulations to verify concepts and behaviors of some mathematical models.